fgulan/bioinformatics-project/README.md

 * _doc_ directory contains the project documentation sources.
 Check _documentation.pdf_ file for more details about the project and measurement results
 * _src_ directory contains C++ source code of the project
-* _tests_ directory contains unit tests measurment tests
+* _tests_ directory contains unit tests and measurements tests

 ## Compiling

-* Position terminal working directory in the root folder of project.
+* Position working directory in the root folder of project.
 * Run command:
     ```bash
     cmake --build cmake-build-release/ --target bioinformatics_project